 - getting some exercise

-- learning simple stress-management techniques like deep breathing
+- learning simple relaxation techniques such as deep breathing

-Help them make a plan for what to do in an emergency, so they don’t feel anxious about this and know they can handle it.
+Help them make a plan for what to do in an emergency, so they do not feel anxious about this and know they can handle it.

 Encourage and support them to set and achieve goals for themselves.
 Praise them and celebrate small successes.